kristinemlarson/gnssrefl/docs/use_cases/use_pmtl.md

 ### Data Summary

 Station PMTL is located on the Viterra Montreal Terminal building on the St Lawrence River in Montreal, Canada.
 It is operated by the Montreal Port Authority.

 GPS L1 and Glonass L1 and L2 can be used for this site.
 Since the site is more than 60 meters above the water, you need to use high-rate GNSS data.
-Because of the way that NRCAN stores these data, you need to install <code>teqc</code>.

 Note the [ellipsoidal height and geoid corrected height](https://gnss-reflections.org/geoid?station=pmtl).
 To pick an azimuth and elevation mask, try the [reflection zone webapp](https://gnss-reflections.org/rzones) with station name pmtl, varying elevation angles, and different azimuth limits.
 Here is one effort:

 <P align=center>
 <img src="../_static/pmtl_rzone.png" width="500" />